MonaO17/MonaO17/README.md

 - 👋 Hi, I’m Mona
-- 👀 I’m interested in travelling, wine & IT
 - 🌱 I’m currently studying, so there are a lot of different projects going on
 - 💞️ I’m looking to collaborate on fun projects
-- 📫 How to reach me ...